Mauro-Domingues/cross-kafka/README.md

 ```

 ### - Close
-It is used to close kafka connection
+It is used to close kafka connection.

 ```typescript
 import { kafkaProvider } from '@providers/kafkaProvider';